asmodehn/complexity/PITCHME.md

 ##  A relatively (1945) recent challenger

 Category Theory :
-- simple ( object and morphisms / points and arrows )
+- simple ( points and arrows )
 - powerful ( many known theories have been derived from it already )

-It can describe the essence of compositionality in a well defined context AND it can describe how to compose these contexts together to form more complex contexts

 ---

+## Category Theory

+Categories represent abstractions of other mathematical concepts.
+Many areas of mathematics can be formalised by category theory as categories. ( Wikipedia )

+It can describe compositionality in a context (a category) AND it can describe how to compose these contexts to form more complex contexts.

+The category of all categories is a category *Cat*
+---

 ## Take the time to think, ponder on 'stupid' questions :

+@ul[spaced]
-- what is 0 in roman numerals ? why ?
+- what is 0 ? in roman numerals ?
 - what is -2 apple ? why ?
 - what is 4 parts of one cake ? what if I take 0.5 part ? double cake ?
+@ulend

+---

+## Go Forth and Do Math

+@ul[spaced]
+- why is the sky blue ?
-- why when holding spaghetti on both sides and twisting your wrist, the spaghetti break in 3 pieces always ?
+- why spaghetti are usually breaking in 3 or more pieces ?
+- ...
+@ulend